cnshing/cnshing.github.io/about.markdown

 title: About me
 ---

 Hi there!
-This is my website where I document all things technology from software development, website design, networking systems to homelabs.
-The current pages are a bit rudimentary, so in the meantime I hope that you'll at least find something here worth reading.
+This is a website documenting all my related experiences with technology from software development, website design, networking systems and homelabs.
+My hope is to not only educationally inform about tech, but to also entertain you and share a bit more of myself along the way.
+Enjoy your stay!